 The impact of the BasicNeeds Model in current operational countries has penetrated into the delivery of government mental health services through integration into primary health care, which is key to sustaining these services.
-This in turn is critical to sustaining the outcomes gained by affected individuals and extending services to more people in future.
+This in turn is critical to sustaining the outcomes gained by affected people and extending services to more people in future.
 Key areas of BasicNeeds’ impact on service delivery: increased treatment services, increased availability of medicines, leveraging of other resources and increased community involvement.

 BasicNeeds continues to influence the field of mental health towards a community based mental health approach.
-The scope of BasicNeeds’ influence covers 3 areas: 1) Government policy in operational countries, 2) the Global Mental Health community (includes the following prominent players: WHO, Movement for Global Mental Health, global mental health research coalitions PRIME and EMERALD etc.) and 3) Knowledge (peer reviewed and other publications).
+The scope of BasicNeeds’ influence covers 3 areas:

 We have a well laid out system that covers the Monitoring-Quality Assurance-Impact Assessment system and detailed protocols and data collection templates have been designed.
 Field teams in all operational countries are trained in the use of these for data collection.
 Quality checks of data are conducted.
 All data is entered into a database and these are consolidated and analysed every quarter and reports are presented including an annual impact report.